ryanmcdonough/ryanmcdonough-jekyll/_posts/2023-03-15-building-legal-tech-in-house.md

 ## So...

 Creating legal tech software right inside a law firm is a super exciting way to make the legal industry more efficient and tech-savvy.
-By understanding the benefits, tackling the challenges, and following some real-world advice, law firms can build their own software solutions that'll have a huge impact on how they work.
+By understanding the benefits, tackling the challenges, and following some real-world advice, we can build our own software solutions that'll have a huge impact on how we work.
 Let's go.